LaravelDaily/Test-Laravel-Eloquent-Basics/README.md

 ---

 ## Task 1.
-Model with Different Table Name.
+Model with Different Table Name.Done

 In `app/Models/Morningnews.php` file, change it so that the model would work with "morning_news" table, as it is created in the migrations.